Shiloli-r/Machine-Learning-microtasks/README.md

 # Machine-Learning

-A machine learning Repo for Machine Learning School Assignments
+A Machine Learning Repo for Machine Learning Tasks (practice)